-At its March 7, 2013 meeting, the Compensation Committee reviewed the achievement of the corporate and individual performance objectives in awarding bonuses under the Management Incentive Plan, and concluded that 60% of the 2012 "Base Plan" corporate performance objectives had been achieved.
-The Compensation Committee discussed the achievement of the 2012 "Incremental Plan" corporate performance objectives, noting that the ReCharge pivotal trial coprimary efficacy endpoints had not been achieved, but the safety endpoint had been achieved.
-The Compensation Committee also noted that the ReCharge pivotal trial had achieved statistically significant positive results.
-The Compensation Committee reviewed management's performance with respect to the Incremental Plan objective and determined to use its discretion under the Management Incentive Plan to award 20% of the "Incremental Plan" bonus amount due to the positive safety data and statistically significant results of the ReCharge pivotal trial.
-Additionally, our Chief Executive Officer, as authorized by the Compensation Committee, concluded that on average 82% of the individual performance objectives for the Chief Financial Officer, Senior Vice President and Vice President were achieved.
-Based on these assessments, the Compensation Committee approved 2012 bonus awards of \$92,054, \$61,994, \$57,390 and \$42,810 for Dr. Knudson, Mr. Lea, Mr. Donders and Dr. Tweden, respectively.
-These bonus awards will be paid to the named executive officers in the first half of 2013.
+At its February 11, 2015 meeting, the Board of Directors reviewed the achievement of the corporate and individual performance objectives in awarding bonuses under the Management Incentive Plan, and concluded that 95% of the 2014 "Base Plan" corporate performance objectives had been achieved.
+The Board of Directors discussed the achievement of the 2014 "Incremental Plan" corporate performance objectives, noting that FDA approval was achieved on January 14, 2015 and therefore awarded 125% of the "Incremental Plan" bonus amount.
+Additionally, our Chief Executive Officer, as authorized by the Board of Directors, concluded that on average 95% of the individual performance objectives for the Senior Vice President and Vice President was achieved.
+As Chief Operating Officer, Mr. Lea was evaluated solely on the corporate performance objectives.
+Based on these assessments, the Board of Directors approved 2014 bonus awards of \$196,724, \$137,388, \$111,582 and \$98,399 for Dr. Knudson, Mr. Lea, Mr. Donders and Dr. Tweden, respectively.
+These bonus awards were partially paid to the named executive officers in March 2015 with the remainder targeted to be paid in April 2015.